Teaching Children Compassion

 What is compassion?

-With children, it’s useful to have a simple, straightforward definition.
-I use compassion is caring in action.
+With children, it’s useful to have a simple, straightforward definition so I use this one: compassion is caring in action.

 1. Awareness and recognition of suffering